elisamcrae/startup/README.md

 SIMON SERVICE:
 This project helped me understand more the purpose behind using nodes to host a website.
 I still do not have a full understanding of nodes but I definitely understand more.
 I also learned how to troubleshoot with VS Code which was helpful.

+SIMON DB: This project was helpful in getting me to understand how connecting to MongoDB works, as well as the importance of keeping the keys hidden.
+I feel like I have more of a handle on MongoDB after looking over and deploying this code.